 The Academy's support staff are entitled to membership of the Local Government Pension Scheme.
-The Academy's share of the Scheme's assets has been assessed by the Scheme's Actuary (FRS102 valuation) as at 31 August 2021 to be less than its liabilities in the Scheme, and consequently the Academy Balance Sheet shows a net liability of £1,038,000, compared with a net liability of £825,000 on 1 September 2020.
+The Academy's share of the Scheme's assets has been assessed by the Scheme's Actuary (FRS102 valuation) as at 31 August 2022, for the first time, to be more than its liabilities in the Scheme, and consequently the Academy Balance Sheet shows a net asset of £195,000, compared with a net liability of £1,038,000 on 1 September 2021.
+The trustees are mindful that it is likely that in future years the pension balance sheet figure will be a net liability.